Laserbeam31/bts-touring-networking-documentation-public/bts_touring_edgerouter_details.md

 BTS Touring Master Rack EdgeRouter Documentation
 ================================================

 The BTS FoH master touring rack contains a Ubiquiti _EdgeRouter_.
-This performs both as a DHCP server for the touring racks' VLANs (see _bts_touring_switches_details.md_), and also as a router and firewall.
+This acts both as a DHCP server for the touring racks' VLANs (see _bts_touring_switches_details.md_), and also as a router and firewall.

 Terminology: